ErpNetDocs/dev/domain-api/data-sync/additional-data-json.md

 }
 ```

-If the integration expects JSON, parse the string with error handling and validate the expected structure before using it.
+Parse the string as JSON after receiving it.
 Do not include `AdditionalDataJson` in broad list queries unless the consumer needs it; retrieving it performs a separate secured read for each requested entity.

 ## Update the value

 Use `PATCH` to replace the complete value.
-When storing JSON, JSON-encode the object as the value of the OData string property:
+JSON-encode the object as the value of the OData string property:

 ```http
 PATCH /api/domain/odata/General_Products_Products(00000000-0000-0000-0000-000000000000) HTTP/1.1